 After reading about the philosophy of unschooling I was ready to give it a go.
 It was the beginning of summer and the nights where getting lighter.
 Rayne and Rose were jumping on the bed, clearly not ready to sleep.
 I couldn’t bare the thought of spending an hour in a dark room waiting for Rayne to eventually fall asleep.
 Plus I wanted some much needed me time.

-So an idea came to my mind and I told them that it was quiet or sleep time in the family bedroom now and if they wanted to carry on playing they had to go to their own bedroom until they were ready to go to sleep.
+Thinking about the unschooling research I had been doing I decided to test it out.
+I told them it was quiet or sleep time in the family bedroom.
+If they wanted to carry on playing they could go to their own bedroom until they were ready for sleep.
 With disbelief in their eyes, they quickly jumped off the bed and left the room, before I had chance to change my mind and tell them to “lay down and go to sleep!”

-I sat happily in bed reading my novel, it felt soooo nice and there was no stress or shouting.
-It didn’t take Rose long to come back in and lie down beside me, within minutes she was fast asleep.
+There was no stress or shouting and I sat happily in bed reading my novel.
+It didn’t take long before Rose come back to lie down beside me, within minutes she was fast asleep.
 Rayne took a bit longer, she came in once the sun had gone down and she too was fast asleep within minutes.
 No stress, no shouting and no taking hours in a blacked out room, result!
-We pretty much stuck to this routine for the whole of summer and as the nights are growing shorter again, they are falling asleep earlier.
+We pretty much stuck to this routine for the whole summer.
+As the nights grew shorter again, they started falling asleep earlier.